lucas-albers-lz4/irr/docs/PLUGIN-SPECIFIC.md

     3. **Workflow Enhancement without Violation:**
        - The tool can facilitate user review while maintaining the separation
-       - Example: `--diff` feature to visualize differences (but not apply them)
        - Example: Suggest the exact `helm upgrade` command for the user to run

 *   **Command Chaining Helper:**